 Good news!
 You can still have Starbucks on keto.
 You heard me!

 Starbucks avails to keto requests and caters to your preferences as you would prefer it. that’s a good part but before walking into the nearest Starbucks you need to know exactly what goes in the making.

 Make sure that syrup pumps, artificial sweeteners, and regular milk are minimized or avoided if possible.
-Instead ask for half and half or heavy cream so that you keep both carbs and sugar on check.
+Instead, ask for half and half or heavy cream so that you keep both carbs and sugar on check.
 With heavy cream you get the rich fat content and at the same time minimizing on syrup helps you avoid sugar and carbs.

-Beside that, search google on how to order keto coffee from Starbucks, or simply address this.
+Besides that, search google on how to order keto coffee from Starbucks, or simply address this.

 Frequently Asked Questions (FAQ’s)